Timo Meier Game Preview: Devils vs. Wild

 Meier Stats vs. the Wild

-- The Wild have conceded 33 goals in total (4.1 per game), which ranks 31st in the league in goals allowed.
+- The Wild have conceded 37 goals in total (4.1 per game), which ranks 30th in the NHL in goals allowed.

 |2023-2024 Season